Ted Bundy: Idaho, Utah, Colorado

 In Washington State, investigators were still struggling to analyze the Pacific Northwest murder spree that had ended as abruptly as it had begun.
 In an effort to make sense of an overwhelming mass of data, they resorted to the then-innovative strategy of compiling a database.
-They used the King County payroll computer, a "huge, primitive machine" by contemporary standards, but the only one available for their use.
-After inputting the many lists they had compiled—classmates and acquaintances of each victim, Volkswagen owners named "Ted", known sex offenders, and so on—they queried the computer for coincidences.
-Out of thousands of names, 26 turned up on four lists; one was Ted Bundy.
+They employed the King County payroll computer, a "huge, primitive machine" by contemporary standards, but the only one available for their use.
+After inputting the many lists they had compiled—classmates and acquaintances of each victim, Volkswagen owners named "Ted", known sex offenders and so on—they queried the computer for coincidences.
+Out of thousands of names, 26 turned up on four lists; one was Bundy.
 Detectives also manually compiled a list of their 100 "best" suspects, and Bundy was on that list as well.
 He was "literally at the top of the pile" of suspects when word came from Utah of his arrest.

 Arrest and first trial

 On August 16, 1975, Bundy was arrested by Utah Highway Patrol officer Bob Hayward in Granger, another Salt Lake City suburb.
 Hayward observed Bundy cruising a residential area in his Volkswagen Beetle during the pre-dawn hours, and fleeing at high speed after seeing the patrol car.
-He noticed that the Volkswagen's front passenger seat had been removed and placed on the rear seats, and searched the car.
-He found a ski mask, a second mask fashioned from pantyhose, a crowbar, handcuffs, trash bags, a coil of rope, an ice pick, and other items initially assumed to be burglary tools.
-Bundy explained that the ski mask was for skiing, he had found the handcuffs in a dumpster, and the rest were common household items.
-However, Detective Jerry Thompson remembered a similar suspect and car description from the November 1974 DaRonch kidnapping, and Bundy's name from Kloepfer's phone call a month later.
+He also noticed that the Volkswagen's front passenger seat had been removed and placed on the rear seats.
+Searching the car, Hayward found a ski mask, a second mask fashioned from pantyhose, a crowbar, handcuffs, trash bags, a coil of rope, an ice pick and other items initially assumed to be burglary tools.
+Bundy explained that the ski mask was for skiing, he had found the handcuffs in a dumpster and the rest were common household items.
+However, Detective Jerry Thompson remembered a similar suspect and car description from the DaRonch kidnapping in November 1974, and Bundy's name from Kloepfer's phone call a month later.
 In a search of Bundy's apartment, police found a guide to Colorado ski resorts with a checkmark by the Wildwood Inn, and a brochure that advertised the Viewmont High School play in Bountiful, where Kent had disappeared.
-The police did not have sufficient evidence to detain Bundy, so he was released on his own recognizance.
+Police did not have sufficient evidence to detain Bundy, so he was released on his own recognizance.
 Bundy later said that searchers missed a hidden collection of Polaroid photographs of his victims, which he destroyed after he was released.